heyoeyo/muggled_sam/README.md

 # Acknowledgements

-The code in this repo is entirely based off the original segment-anything github repo:
+The code in this repo is entirely based off the original segment-anything github repos:

 [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything)
 ```